 Outside food will not be allowed to be brought on campus and will not be accepted in the office.
 Although, students are permitted to bring their own lunches upon arrival.
 Please develop healthy eating habits with your child and discourage them from skipping meals.
-Proper nutrition in the school age years can reinforce lifelong eating habits that contribute to a student's overall wellbeing.
+Proper nutrition in the school age years can reinforce lifelong eating habits that contribute to a student's overall well-being.
+We do not allow Door Dash/UberEATS or any other delivery service on campus for students.
+Parents, please do not drop off any fast food to students.